benjamin-fuerst/VoiceForVR/README.md

 or, depending on installation.
 $python3 server.py
 $python3 client.py
-From there, client takes line of text, sends it, server turns it to uppercase, sends it back, client displays it.
+From there, client takes filepath as input, sends it, server reads the file, transcribes it, sends it back, client displays it.